VincentWei/minigui-live-demo-server/README.md

-7. The MiniGUI client sends the dirty rectangle information via the UNIX socket, and the server then sends the information and the pixel data to the websocket client.
+7. The MiniGUI client sends the dirty rectangle information via the UNIX socket, and the server then sends the information and the pixel data to the WebSocket client.
 For the performance reason, the server creates a shadow frame buffer and copy the pixel data from the virtual frame buffer and send an ACK message to MiniGUI client immediately when it gets the dirty rectangle message.
-The server then sends the pixel data from the shadow frame buffer to the websocket client.
+The server then sends the pixel data from the shadow frame buffer to the WebSocket client.

-8. The server gets the input events from the websocket client and sends them to the MiniGUI client via the UNIX socket.
+8. The server gets the input events from the WebSocket client and sends them to the MiniGUI client via the UNIX socket.

 Note that this server is based on the work of allinurl at: